ravi2411rj/ecommerce-platform-microservices/README.md

   ```

 ##### 3. Database Setup
-Ensure MySQL is running on `localhost:3306`.
+Ensure MySQL is running.
+The Docker setup exposes MySQL on host port `3308`, so connect to `localhost:3308` when using the provided `docker-compose.yml`.
+If running MySQL locally, use the default `localhost:3306`.
 Then create the required databases:

 ```sql
 CREATE DATABASE user_db;